-Learn Geography as You Fight to Save the World From the FuzzBomb s the supply of new software for the Commodore 64 continues to grow, it's more difficult than ever to make choices, especially when the programs will be used by children.
+Learn Geography as You Fight to Save the World From the FuzzBomb

+As the supply of new software for the Commodore 64 continues to grow, it's more difficult than ever to make choices, especially when the programs will be used by children.
 Agent USA proves that it's still

-Sensational Prices! ...
+Sensational Prices! .
 On Our Most Popular Items!

 Introducing ...
-THE 99¢ DISKETTE
+DISKET

 Are you paying too much for diskettes?
-Try our first quality, prime, 51⁄4" diskettes (no rejects, no seconds) at these fantasic sale prices and save, save, SAVE!
-Disks are packaged in boxes of 50; each box contains 5 shrink-wrapped 10-packs that include diskettes in sleeves, labels, and write-protect tabs.
+Try our first quality, prime, 51/4" diskettes (no rejects, no seconds) at these fantasic sale prices and save, save, SAVE!
+Disks are packaged in boxes of 50; each box contains 5 shrink-wrapped 10-packs that include diskettes in sleeves, labels, and writeprotect tabs.

 Each diskette is certified to be 100% error free and comes with a lifetime warranty (if you have a problem, we'll replace the diskette).
-All diskettes include hub reinforcement rings and write-protect notch.
+All diskettes include hub reinforcement rings and writeprotect notch.